Consdata/kouncil/docs/DEPLOYMENT.md

 docker run -d -p 80:8080 -e bootstrapServers="kafka1:9092" consdata/kouncil:latest
 ```

-After that, visit [http://localhost](http://localhost) in your browser, and you should be greeted with a list of topics from your cluster.
+After that, visit [http://localhost](http://localhost) in your browser, and you should be greeted by a login screen.

 If you have multiple clusters and wish to manage them all with Kouncil, you can do so by simply specifying one broker from each cluster using comma-separated list: